-22 Jan Bread shows the way for cleanliness
+22 Jan Bread shows the way for cleanliness for hands

 Simple experiment shows children why it’s vital to wash hands